ScottBrian/scottbrian_utils/README.rst

     * add ExcHook for test case use to catch thread errors
     * add testlib_verifier to check that built code is being tested

+* 7.0.0
+    * drop support for python 3.13
+    * support python 3.14
+    * update requirement for wrapt from 1.17 to 2.2.1

 Meta
 ====